atomicwhale/obol-guides/charon_multiple.md

 3. Repeat the above step 2 if you want to run more than 2 Charon nodes.
 The folder and file structure will look like this:
 ```
-\charon-distributed-validator-node-1
+\cdvn-1
 |-.env
 |-.charon
 |-docker-compose.yml
 |...
-\charon-distributed-validator-node-2
+\cdvn-2
 |-.env
 |-.charon
 |-docker-compose.yml
 |...
-\charon-distributed-validator-node-3
+\cdvn-3
 ...
 ```

-### 2. Adjust CDVN configuration
+### 2. Adjust ports used by additional CDVN

-The configuration of each CDVN needs to be done separatly under each folder.
-Most of the settings can be done in `.env` and `docker-compose.override.yml` files.
+The configuration of each CDVN stacks sit separatly under each folder.
+Most of the settings can be done in `.env` and `custom.yml` files.
 Look at the official guide for other steps requires for setting up a Charon node: [official guide] (https://docs.obol.org/run/start/quickstart_group) or other [guide here](https://github.com/atomicwhale/obol-guides)

-Ports that are mapped to the host machine also needs to be adjusted to avoid conflicts.
+Ports that are mapped to the host machine needs to be adjusted to avoid conflicts.

 1. Each additional Charon needs a different P2P ports (3610 by default) (If you are configuring Charon for the first time, start with the template by running `cp .env.sample.mainnet .env`(mainnet) or `cp .env.sample.holesky .env` (holesky))
 `nano .env`
-Uncomment the P2P port line and add your port here (3611 for example), it shoud look like this after:
+Uncomment the P2P port line and change the port here (3611 for example), it shoud look like this after:
 ```
 # Charon host exposed ports
 CHARON_PORT_P2P_TCP=3611